kamalmarhubi/dotfiles-nvim/.local/share/nvim/site/pack/lsp/start/nvim-lspconfig/CONFIG.md

 The Lean 4 language server is built-in with a Lean 4 install (and can be manually run with, e.g., `lean --server`).

+Note: that if you're using [lean.nvim](https://github.com/Julian/lean.nvim), that plugin fully handles the setup of the Lean language server, and you shouldn't set up `leanls` both with it and `lspconfig`.